tranquilit/WAPT-Documentation/source/wapt-changelog.rst

 * [REF] refactoring for winsetup.py / create now a dhparam for nginx on Windows

-* [REF] refactoring for repositories : change repo_diff by remote_repo_diff /
+* [REF] refactoring for repositories: change repo_diff by remote_repo_diff /
   add param remote_repo_websockets (by default to True) on server

 * [IMP] disable cache on nginx for Windows and Linux on wapt packages / exe

 On agents: